googlefonts/googlefonts.github.io/gf-guide/variable.md

 **Example: non-linear interpolation**

 Now let’s pretend that you want your Medium style actually thinner that what the machine could calculate itself, and so you locate it at `45` instead of `50`: you would have then to let the machine knows that it has to adapt the interpolation curve to reach that location.
-The AVAR table is here to give that factor.
+The `avar` table is here to give that factor.

 <div id="4b113fbc-b8d6-4fe7-8801-582d3eb0d1d9" class="column-list">